Our Mission

 July 1, 2024

-“How people gather has changed, so [convention centers] are thinking about the next generation of conferences and the next generation of retailing,” said Sheba Ross, principal in HKS’s Cities & Communities practice.
+“How people gather has changed, so [convention centers] are thinking about the next generation of conferences and the next generation of retailing,” said Sheba Ross, partner in and global leader of HKS’s Cities & Communities practice.

 As markets compete for still-rebounding convention business, they cannot win just by virtue of having a large facility.
 Three things now drive convention organizers’ decisions: space, hotels and now engaging urban environments, said Rob Svedberg, who leads the public assembly group at architecture firm TVS.
 “Cities understand that no building is an island and [a convention center] has to engage with its destination.”
 When people travel, he said, “they want to have a walkable environment outside of the building.
 They want to be able to walk to entertainment and restaurants.”